sig~

 value [float]

-The message "set", followed by an int, then a float, sets the value for a specified index.
-The first argument, int, specifies the index (outlet).
-The second argument, float, sets the value for that index.
-The index starts at 0, so 0 equals the first outlet.
+The message set followed by an int, then a float, sets the value for a specified index.
+The first int argument sets the index (outlet).
+The second float argument sets the value for that index.
+The index starts at 0 for the leftmost outlet.

 signal